Learning in Residence is a welcoming, safe and nurturing environment, providing boarders with a home away from home.

 Your child’s safety is our highest priority.
 Each student is issued with a personalised electronic swipe card, allowing access to their own residence, as well as common areas.

-Security personnel are onsite 24/7, supported by video surveillance of the grounds.
-Campus buildings and gates are locked every night, and all doors and windows are alarmed.
+Onsite security personnel are supported by video surveillance of the grounds.
+Campus buildings and gates are locked each evening, and all residences are alarmed.

 Our onsite residential mentors understand each student’s health history.
 Residential mentors are trained in first aid, CPR, anaphylaxis and asthma.